Wero as an iDEAL Replacement in Casinos: Function, Limits & Acceptance for German Players

 Security and Regulation: Wero in the German Gambling Market

-Data Protection Under GDPR Compared to PayPal
+Data Protection Under GDPR in Comparison to PayPal

 Buyer Protection and Transaction Security